EfeAgare/Rack-Data-Storage-API/README.md

 ```

 ## Getting started and Testing
-In server.rb you'll find a naive first draft of the answer to the exercise written for you.
-Please improve this draft so that it passes the test written in test.rb.
  You might need to install Rack:

 ```ruby
 gem install rack rack-test